Meet our Team!

 Donna is active in her community, volunteering her time in both the Delaware Speech-Language and Hearing Association (DSHA) and serving as a Town Council member for her local community, Leipsic.
 Free time pleasures include working in her flower garden and being at the beach.
 She absolutely loves being “Mimi” to her two grandchildren!!!
 On working with kids, Donna simply says: “I love working with children, as I feel they help to keep me young!”

-Donna is thrilled and excited to be partnering with Kati and Christine to continue to offer exceptional speech and language therapy in our communities!
+As of 2017 Donna partnered with Kati and Christine to continue to offer exceptional speech and language therapy in our communities!

 In his full-time career, Jason served as the Senior Director of Ticket Sales & Operations at Dover International Speedway.
 Jason played an integral part in our community by being a lead member of the “Autism Day at the Races” planning team.
 In 2012, the Speedway hosted the first-ever Autism-friendly event in NASCAR history in conjunction with the “FedEx 400 benefiting Autism Speaks” NASCAR Sprint Cup Series race.
 Families on the spectrum were treated to a day of educational speakers on a variety of topics, food and an exciting NASCAR race.
 When necessary, families were able to migrate to a dedicated quiet-room away from the track, featuring muted lights and dampened sound.